 Protecting You & Your Home

-Highland Village Fire-Rescue assists the Highland Village Police Department with the task of coordinating the City's emergency management efforts.
-This includes:
+Highland Village Fire Department is tasked with coordinating the City's emergency management efforts.

 - Conducting disaster exercise drills

 - Coordinate and maintain FEMA/NIMS training compliance for City staff

 Highland Village uses the CivicReady mass notification service to send immediate alerts to citizens who are subscribed to the system.
 This service will send residents and businesses important information about our community.
 This will include severe weather alerts, road closures, utility problems, or even notification of community wide events.
 We will be able to reach you by phone (text or voice) or e-mail within minutes.
 Participation is 100% free and completely voluntary.
 Signup to receive emergency and city notifications.

 - Stay tuned to local television stations for up-to-date information.

 - If you are outdoors, listen for the City's outdoor warning sirens.

 - If you see a tornado or hear that one is approaching, seek shelter immediately.